Weak gravitational quantum effects in boson particles: Conclusions

 Analyzing the typical experiments on a harmonic oscillator \cite{oscillator} and on an infinite well barrier \cite{pozo} for a particle with an electron mass, the correction due to the gravitational effects has, in both cases, a dominant term which is given by $GMm\left\langle \dfrac{1}{r}\right\rangle$.
-For the case of a harmonic oscillator with frequency $\omega_0\sim G$Hz and using the value for the mass $M\sim 10^{16}$kg.
-The dominant term of the first-order correction of the energy in this case is $\sim 10^{-5}E_{osc}^{(0)}$ from Eq.(\ref{correction oscillator}), while other contributions in this equation are $<10^{-9}E^{(0)}_{osc}$.
-On the other hand, for a particle with an electron mass confined in an infinite well barrier of width $a\sim 10$nm, it is possible to obtain that $E_{inf}^{(0)}\sim 10$eV.
-The dominant term in Eq.(\ref{first order infinity sph energy}) is $\sim 10^{-5}E_{inf}^{(0)}$ for the first-order correction of energy, and the other term in this correction is $ <10^{-20}E_{inf}^{(0)}$.
+Taking the typically values of an experimental result for the case of a harmonic oscillator with frequency $\omega_0\sim G$Hz and using the value for the mass $M\sim 10^{16}$kg with the dominant term of the first-order correction of the energy, in this case is $\sim 10^{-5}E_{\mathrm{osc}}^{(0)}$ from Eq.(\ref{correction oscillator}), while other contributions in this equation are $<10^{-9}E^{(0)}_{\mathrm{osc}}$, we can conclude an experiment for harmonic oscillator with these values could be feasible in a lab.
+Furthermore, for a particle with an electron mass confined in an infinite well barrier of width $a\sim 10$nm, it is possible to obtain that $E_{\mathrm{inf}}^{(0)}\sim 10$eV.
+The dominant term in Eq.(\ref{first order infinity sph energy}) is $\sim 10^{-5}E_{\mathrm{inf}}^{(0)}$ for the first-order correction of energy, and the other term in this correction is $ <10^{-20}E_{\mathrm{inf}}^{(0)}$.
+With the technology today is possible to realize these measurements.

 Note that in either cases, the first-order corrections of energy have the same order if we compare them with their zero-order counterparts.
-With this analysis it is possible to conclude that we can measure in a laboratory the effects of the quantization of a weak gravitational field directly or using non-inertial systems.
+With this analysis, it is possible to conclude that we can measure in a laboratory the effects of the quantization of a weak gravitational field directly or using non-inertial systems.

+We thought of a way to do experiments to verify the results presented in this work.
+On the one hand, a rotating laboratory can be used, where the data is somehow sent abroad.
+In the rotating laboratory we do the typical quantum exercises described here, the rotation of the laboratory creates artificial gravity that we can modify by varying the rotation frequency, using the approximations found in the previous discussion.
+On the other hand, we must compare these with the results made by the same quantum experiments, but which will be carried out in a research laboratory in Earth orbit \cite{ObservationofBoseEinstein:2020nature}, where gravity is zero.
+We can then compare these three cases where non-inertial, inertial and weak gravity frames of reference have been used.
+We hope to deliver results in this direction one day.